joshortner/WorkflowAutomation/README.md

 This package contains programs to automate some of the things I find myself doing often.

-## cmake-man

-cmake-man is a CLI program to manage CMake projects without having to hand-edit a CMakeLists.txt.
-Its based off of my personal experience using CMake.
-The project structure is defined below.

 ### Installation

-Use the package manager pip to install cmake-man
+Use the package manager pip to install the workflow-automation package

 ```bash
 pip install -i https://test.pypi.org/simple/ workflow-automation-pkg-joshortner
 ```

+## cmake-man

+cmake-man is a CLI program to manage CMake projects without having to hand-edit a CMakeLists.txt.
+Its based off of my personal experience using CMake.
+The functionaality and project structure is defined below.

 ### Usage